julianocanuto/csv-notes/README.md

 ✅ CSV import API with persistence of upload metadata
 ✅ SQLite database managed via SQLAlchemy ORM
-✅ React 18 frontend (Vite) that displays backend health information ✅ Ant Design-powered UI for browsing notes on specific rows ✅ Note API supporting creation and retrieval of notes for CSV rows ✅ Dockerfile and docker-compose setup with persistent data volume ✅ Docker Compose development environment with hot-reloading frontend and backend
+✅ React 18 frontend (Vite) that displays backend health information ✅ Ant Design-powered UI for browsing all notes with optional row filtering ✅ Note API supporting creation and retrieval of notes for CSV rows ✅ Dockerfile and docker-compose setup with persistent data volume ✅ Docker Compose development environment with hot-reloading frontend and backend